vitchor/DynaFocus/README.md

 FREE VERSION:

+- change project name in Xcode to "dyfocus FREE"
 - In the Settings.h file, set the boolen flag "AD_FREE_VERSION" to FALSE
 - In the Target/General section, change the AppIcon and LaunchImage assets to "AppIcon FREE" and "LaunchImage FREE"
 - Change the Bundle Identifier of the project to "com.guava.squares.dyfocus"